1871fotc/fotc/docs/about/index.md

 The Friends of Toowong Cemetery have:

-- established the **[Federation Pavilion](https://monumentaustralia.org.au/themes/government/federal/display/92703-the-federation-pavilion-)**, which commemorates the contribution of the delegates who attended the 1891 Federation that are buried at the Toowong Cemetery.
+- **established [Federation Pavilion](https://monumentaustralia.org.au/themes/government/federal/display/92703-the-federation-pavilion-)**, which commemorates the contribution of the delegates who attended the 1891 Federation that are buried at the Toowong Cemetery.
 It was officially opened on 3 March 2001.
-- arranged the celebration of the **[140th Anniversary Commemoration of the cemetery](140-commemoration.md)**.
+- **celebrated the [140th Anniversary Commemoration of the cemetery](140-commemoration.md)**.
 We received a Silver Award in the 2012 National Trust of Queensland Heritage Awards for Volunteer Projects.
 - provided **biographies for information signs** at notable grave sites.
 - provided over ==##== **[guided heritage tours](../guided-tours.md)** since ==yyyy==.
 - published: